 Clinical Pastoral Education

-What is CPE: The Clinical Pastoral Education (CPE) program allows ministers, seminarians, and other religiously oriented persons to develop counseling skills and familiarity with a particular pastoral setting (usually within a hospital, hospice, retirement home., etc..) and self-awareness as pastoral caregivers.
-In this context, attention is given to enhancing patients' dignity, family members, parishioners, staff, and CPE students.
+What is CPE?
+The Clinical Pastoral Education (CPE) program enables ministers, seminarians, and other religiously oriented individuals to develop counseling skills, familiarity with a specific pastoral setting (typically within a hospital, hospice, retirement home, etc.), and self-awareness as pastoral caregivers.
+In this context, attention is given to enhancing the dignity of patients, family members, parishioners, staff, and CPE students.

-The educational approach may be described as "action-reflection-action," with students providing pastoral care in assigned areas using their experiences for reflection and learning.
+The educational approach can be described as "action-reflection-action," where students provide pastoral care in assigned areas, using their experiences for reflection and learning.

-While seminary courses often provide an academic basis for pastoral care theology, CPE emphasizes learning by doing.
+While seminary courses often provide an academic foundation for pastoral care theology, CPE emphasizes learning through practical experience.
 Seminary field education experience does not offer the same level of intensity of direct supervision, peer interaction, or accountability for one's professional functioning as CPE.

-Objectives of CPE: The objectives of CPE are the development of personal and pastoral identity and the growth of professional competencies as a minister or chaplain.
+Objectives of CPE: The objectives of CPE are the development of Objectives of CPE: The goals of CPE include developing personal and pastoral identities and enhancing professional skills as a minister or chaplain.
+Specific objectives include personal and pastoral identity, as well as the growth of professional competencies as a minister or chaplain.
 Specific objectives are:

-To become aware of one's self as a minister and of the ways one's ministry affects people.
+To become aware of oneself as a minister and of the ways one's ministry affects people.

 To become a competent pastor of people and groups in various life situations and crisis circumstances, and to develop the maturity to provide intensive and extensive pastoral care and counseling.